CVanchieri/CS-ProblemSolvingFrameWork/Lambda-Problem-Solving-Framework.md

 This is where you transcribe the description of the problem from the page into your head.

+When interviewing, it's very important that you do this step aloud!

 _(You aren't coding during this step, unless it's small pieces of throwaway code to test a hypothesis.)_